Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Simulation Study

 \subsection{Predictive Uncertainty}

-To evaluate quality of predictive uncertainty, we calculate the coverage and length of 95\% predictive intervals (PI) for SkGP and other competitors.
+To evaluate quality of predictive uncertainty, we calculate the coverage and length of 95\% predictive intervals (PI) for SkGP and competitors.
 While frequentist methods, like SkRF and RF, do not inherently provide coverage probabilities with point estimates, we employ a two-stage plug-in approach for them: (i) estimate the regression function in the first stage, and (ii) construct 95\% PI based on the normal distribution centered on the predictive mean from the regression model, with variance equal to the estimated variance in the residuals.
-Coverage probability boxplots over $50$ replications for all simulation cases in the swiss roll example and torus example are presented in Figures~\ref{fig:swiss_roll_coverage} and \ref{fig:torus_coverage}, respectively.
-Figure~\ref{fig:length_PI} displays the median lengths of the 95\% PI for all competitors for all simulation cases in both the swiss roll and torus examples.
+Coverage probability boxplots over $50$ replications for $p=2000$ in the swiss roll example and torus example are presented in Figures~\ref{fig:swiss_roll_coverage} and \ref{fig:torus_coverage}, respectively.
+Figure~\ref{fig:length_PI} displays the median lengths of the 95\% PI for all competitors for $p=2000$ in both the swiss roll and torus examples.
+Results for predictive uncertainties for $p=10000$ are presented in Section 1 of the supplementary file due to space constraint.

-The results indicate that in all simulation scenarios, the coverage of 95\% predictive intervals (PI) for SkGP is close to the nominal level.
-Although the intervals tend to widen with both increasing noise in the manifold (i.e., higher $\tau^2$) and an increase in the number of features $p$, the effect is less pronounced with $p$ compared to $\tau^2$.
-Both BART and SkBART exhibit poor coverage, with significantly narrower PIs.
-RF and SkRF show undercoverage (around 80\% coverage) and wider PIs than SkGP.
-In the swiss roll example, the coverage of 95\% PI for GP is similar to that of SkGP, but the intervals from GP are approximately twice as wide as those from SkGP.
-In the torus example, GP and SkGP perform similarly for $p=2000$.
-However, when $p=10000$, SkGP demonstrates much narrower predictive intervals than GP, with a similar coverage, as the noise increases in the manifold.
-Overall, the results suggest that SkGP is more precise in terms of predictive uncertainty and robust compared to its competitors concerning the noise in the manifold.
+Across all simulations, SkGP's 95\% PI coverage is near the nominal level, with intervals widening as noise increases (higher $\tau^2$).
+BART and SkBART show poor coverage with narrower PIs.
+RF and SkRF also exhibit undercoverage ($\sim$ 80\%) with wider PIs than SkGP.
+In the swiss roll example, GP's coverage is similar to SkGP but with intervals about twice as wide.
+In the torus example, GP and SkGP perform similarly for $p=2000$, but for $p=10000$, SkGP produces narrower PIs than GP while maintaining similar coverage as noise increases (see Section 1 of the supplementary file).
+Overall, SkGP provides more precise predictive uncertainty compared to its competitors.